ottokruse/generative-ai-toolkit/README.md

 - **Metrics**: Metrics are measurements derived from traces that evaluate various aspects of an LLM-based application's performance.
 Examples include latency, token usage, similarity with expected responses, sentiment, and cost.
 Metrics can be customized to measure specific behaviors or to enforce validation rules.

-- **Cases**: Cases are repeatable tests that simulate conversations with the agent.
+- **Cases**: Cases are repeatable test inputs that simulate conversations with the agent, e.g. for the purpose of agent evaluation.
 They consist of a sequence of user inputs and expected agent behaviors or outcomes.
 Cases are used to validate the agent's responses against defined expectations, ensuring consistent performance across scenarios.

 - **Agents**: An agent is an implementation of an LLM-based application that processes user inputs and generates responses.
 The toolkit provides a simple and extensible agent implementation with built-in support for tracing and tool integration.